microsoft/WindowsProtocolTestSuites/TestSuites/RDP/Server/Docs/MS-RDPBCGR_ServerTestDesignSpecification.md

 * The server responds with an MCS Attach User Confirm PDU containing the User Channel ID.

-* The client then sent multiple MCS Channel Join Request PDUs to the server.
+* The client then sends multiple MCS Channel Join Request PDUs to the server.

 * The server confirms each channel with an MCS Channel Join Confirm PDU.